Fssai Registration Fssai Registration

 • Obstruction of a food safety officer or Impersonation of a food safety officer

-• Penalties for repeat offences
+• Penalties for repeat offenses

 • Import/export of food products in violation of provisions of the Food Safety and Standards Act

-The following are examples of situations in which the food industry must compensate:
+The following are examples of situations in which the food industry must compensate

 • Injury to a consumer due to ingestion of products.